jimniels/blog/posts/2022-06-28-notes-from-in-and-out-of-style.md

 > Frameworks can point the way to a shared context in the future but they themselves are not the future...Use frameworks and libraries as scaffolding to help you build.
 They are not a foundation.
 Web standards in the browser are the foundation to build upon.

 I like this framing and it’s what I find so exciting about some of the newer abstractions like Remix and Deno which seek to start with web platform APIs [and principles](https://blog.jim-nielsen.com/2022/permeating-principles-of-the-web/) as their foundations for building.
-They start by asking: does this abstraction already exist, in some form or fashion, in the web platform?[^2] They look to fill the gaps of the platform and extend it, rather than reinvent anew its foundations.
+They start by asking: does this abstraction already exist, in some form or fashion, in the web platform?[^2] They look to fill the gaps of the platform and extend it (along the grain of its principles), rather than reinvent anew its foundations.

 ---